Y0Coss/docs-fork/pages/network/load_balancer/create_route/guide.en-gb.md

 The first rule tests whether the source IP is in the address range list.
 In this case, the various address ranges are separated by commas, and can have spaces in between one another to make them easier to read.
 If the range only contains one address, the "/32" is implicit, but can be added explicitly.
 Either way, this field is limited to 255 characters.

 The second rule simply tests to see if a cookie exists.
-It is also possible to test if the value corresponds to a regular expression, or is found in a possibility list, but this offers a simple example of what you can do with cookies.
+It is also possible to test if the value corresponds to a regular expression or is found in a possibility list, but this offers a simple example of what you can do with cookies.
 Rules based on HTTP headers work using a similar approach.

 Next, apply the configuration to the zone concerned.

-### Route WebSockets to a dedicated farm.
+### Route WebSockets to a dedicated darm

 When a website has interactive features based on WebSockets — a chatbot, for example — you may want to direct these connections to a server farm dedicated to this task.
 This is actually quite simple.
 When a browser attempts to open a WebSockets connection, it sends a standard HTTP request with these headers: